 What I’ve discovered is that writing novels is the hardest, most frustrating and mentally exhausting work I’ve ever known.
 It’s also the most addictive and rewarding.

 From the All in the Family Department: My twin sister, Patricia Ryan, aka P.B.
 Ryan (yes, identical), is also a published author.
 She’s the Good Twin, and yeah, I know what that makes me.
 Maybe I like being the Evil Twin!
 My daughter and nieces have been bitten by the writing bug as well.
 My husband and son are damn good writers, too, but they’ve chosen practical careers.
 Boys are silly.

 After publishing fourteen romantic suspense and contemporary romance novels, I decided to indulge my love of mystery.
 Writing a mystery novel is like crafting a complex puzzle, and I love everything about the process.
-The first three installments in the Jane Delaney mystery series are available as ebooks at all retailers, with a fourth book due to release this spring.
+The first seven installments in the Jane Delaney mystery series are available as ebooks and paperbacks at all retailers.
+I’m hard at work on book 8, Scrapping Scarlett.

-I’m a member of Authors Guild and Novelists, Inc., and am the proud founder and past president of Long Island Romance Writers, a chapter of Romance Writers of America.
-Happily, My books have sold millions of copies and received four RITA and RT Reviewers Choice Award nominations.
+I’m a member of Authors Guild, Novelists, Inc., and Sisters in Crime.
+I’m also the proud founder and past president of Long Island Romance Writers.
+Happily, My books have sold millions of copies and received multiple awards.